 Impairment Related Work Expense (IRWE).
-Those costs defined by the Social Security Administration (SSA) that can be used as reductions to earned income.
+Those costs defined by the Social Security Administration (SSA) that can be used as deductions in calculating adjusted income in the EPD program.
 To be allowed, the item/service must be related to the impairment and necessary to enable the person to perform their job as defined in 20 CFR 416.976.
-461-110-0115

 Inmate.
 A person living in a public institution who is:

 Institutionalized spouse.
 A married individual who is receiving some sort of long-term-care services (i.e. home and community-based or nursing facility care).
 In some cases, an institutionalized spouse can also be a community spouse (i.e. both are receiving in-home care services or living in an ALF).